Emmely2008/Sitecore_10_NET_Developer_Certification_Exam/README.md

-# Introduction to Developing with Sitecore
+# Chap 1: Introduction to Developing with Sitecore
 ## Introduction to Developing with Sitecore
 ### INTRODUCTION
 #### What is a Sitecore Developer?